Yes! For Veterans too!

 Castaway Cay– Enjoy the beautiful palm trees on this private island owned by Disney Cruises.
 They have a water play area, game pavilion with ping pong, bicycle rentals, character greetings, and snorkeling.

 The Disney beach is just a short tram ride from the cruise terminal.

 Coco Cay– This Royal Caribbean private island makes for a PERFECT beach day!
 You can walk right off of the ship and find a chair to lounge in for the day while enjoying a delicious frozen beverage!

-But, in case you are up for adventure, there is plenty to do!
+But, in case you are up for an adventure, there is plenty to do!